 Former Icelandic retail baron found guilty of tax evasion

-REYKJAVIK (Reuters) - The boss of failed retail group Baugur guilty of tax evasion, handing him a suspended one-year prison sentence and a fine of 62 million Icelandic crowns ($500,000) by Iceland's Supreme Court.
+REYKJAVIK (Reuters) - The boss of failed retail group Baugur was found guilty of tax evasion on Thursday and handed a suspended one-year prison sentence and a fine of 62 million Icelandic crowns ($500,000) by Iceland's Supreme Court.

-Jon Asgeir Johannesson was the head of Baugur, which owned stakes in a string of British high-street retailers including Hamley's, Iceland and House of Fraser.
+Jon Asgeir Johannesson's investment company owned stakes in a string of British high-street retailers including Hamley's, Iceland and House of Fraser.
 It collapsed under huge debts during Iceland's financial meltdown.

-Baugur once amassed stakes in retailers such as toy store Hamley's and frozen foods chain Iceland with Johannesson becoming a key player as Iceland's financial firms expanded across Europe with debt-fuelled acquisitions.
+Johannesson was a key player as Iceland's financial firms expanded across Europe with debt-fuelled acquisitions.

-But as the global financial crisis struck in 2008, the mountain of debt came crashing down and Iceland's commercial banks collapsed in quick succession, eventually forcing the country to seek aid from the International Monetary Fund.
+But when the global financial crisis struck in 2008, Iceland's commercial banks collapsed in quick succession, forcing the country to seek aid from the International Monetary Fund.

 Baugur filed for bankruptcy in March 2009 with debts of more than 1 billion pounds ($1.57 billion).

-Iceland has been looking to bring to justice those who were instrumental in the spectacular financial collapse.
+Iceland has been looking to bring to justice those linked to the spectacular financial collapse.

-In December last year, two former executives of one of the three collapsed banks were sentenced to jail in the first major trial of the Icelandic bankers linked to the crisis.
+In December, two former executives of one of the three collapsed banks, Glitnir, were jailed in the first major trial of Icelandic bankers linked to the crisis.